 Painting with Pride

 We are thrilled to be re-opening our exhibit gallery starting June 1, 2021!
 Our exhibit Painting with Pride, will highlight the artwork of former local LGBTQ+ artist Maureen Smith.
 It will also include history of MontCo.'s LGBTQ+ community.
-This exhibit is free and open to the public on Tuesdays and Wednesdays from 4PM to 8PM from June 2021 through October 2021.
+This exhibit is free and open to the public during our normal operating hours from June 2021 through October 2021.

 Remembering Artist Maureen Smith